 - Two ex officio non-voting members: the Executive Director and the JPAM Editor (both are compensated by APPAM for their service, and thus cannot vote to avoid conflicts of interest).

 As may be evident, the APPAM Policy Council is among the larger boards of directors of professional/scientific societies.
 For example, the Council of the American Political Science Association has about 16 people.
-The Policy Council used to be 43 people; the membership approved a bylaws change in 2013 triming the size of the Board down to 28 people (16 Policy Council, 2 students, 8 officers, APPAM ED and Journal Editor).
+The Policy Council used to be 43 people; the membership approved a bylaws change in 2013 trimming the size of the Board down to 28 people (16 Policy Council, 2 students, 8 officers, APPAM ED and JPAM Editor).

 Does APPAM carry directors/officers insurance?
 What is the potential legal exposure of Council members?